Prince of Wales: 1969 investiture of Prince Charles

 Although the investiture of Charles as Prince of Wales in 1969 took place during a period of social change and a growing Welsh nationalist movement, it was largely welcomed by people in Wales.
 The investiture was also attended, by invitation, by 3,500 people who lived and worked in Wales.
 In the UK, the press focused on the pomp and regalia, with newspaper headlines such as "Welsh go wild for Their Royal Prince" and "Proud Wales takes Prince to her heart."
 It was also supported by the Secretary of State for Wales at the time, George Thomas, although he remained a controversial figure in Wales.
 Thomas later said to Prime Minister Harold Wilson that Charles's speech had "boosted Welsh nationalism."

 The 1960s movement surrounding the investiture has historically been described as the "anti-investiture movement" and "anti-investiture sentiment".
 The investiture occurred during a period of revival of the Welsh national consciousness, with an outspoken section considering him as an English Prince being imposed upon Wales.
 The investiture also led to significant protests in Wales.
 The group "Cofia 1282" ("Remember 1282") also held protests against the investiture.
+On the day before the investiture there was a bombing by two members of Mudiad Amddiffyn Cymru (movement for the defence of Wales) in Abergele on a government building, however it detonated early, killing the two men.